DeclanChidlow/vale.rocks/src/posts/unicycle-faq.md

 ## Does It Have Brakes?

 Sometimes asked as 'How do you stop?', it is a good question.
 Some unicycles, especially high-end ones, do have a brake, but it isn't equivalent to a bike brake.
+They take the same forms, such as disc brakes or rim breaks, but are very different in usage.

 Due to having no inherent stability forwards and back, the brakes are likely to eject you forwards as the momentum of your body carries forward and the wheel comes to a stop.